ac001/arduino-core-2010/libraries/README.txt

 But it will be heaven for an end user, instead of having to go off and downlaod, unzip etc..

+Only snag is somehow
+* Versioning
-Only snag is somehow linking the documentationa and website.... and credits etc
+* linking the documentationa and website.... and credits etc

 To be clever, a set of script could be setup to "pull" this stuff from recognised places eg